rust-lang/rfcs/text/0000-nested-publish.md

 ## Details within this proposal

+There are several ways we could mark packages for nested publication, rather than using the `package.publish` key:

-Instead of introducing a new value for the `publish` key, we could simply allow sub-packages to be published when they would previously be errors.
+* Instead of introducing a new value for the `publish` key, we could simply allow sub-packages to be published when they would previously be errors.
 However, this would be problematic  when an existing package has a dev-dependency on a sub-package; either that sub-package would suddenly start being published as nested, or there would be no way to specify the sub-package *should* be published.

-We could also introduce an explicit `[subpackages]` table in the manifest.
+* We could introduce an explicit `[subpackages]` table in the manifest.
 However, I believe `publish = "nested"` has the elegant and worthwhile property that it simultaneously enables nested publication and prohibits accidental un-nested publication of the sub-package.

+    * We could reuse `workspace.members` to also describe nested packages somehow; this might usefully avoid redundancy, but not every workspace wants to be published as a single parent package.

+* Similar to the previous, we could allow marking specific `[dependencies]` as “include this for publication”.
+However, this would make it impossible to publish a nested package which is not a dependency of the parent package, which blocks [the future possibility of][future-possibilities] public targets in nested packages (particularly, installable binary targets in sub-packages, which will frequently depend on the parent and not vice versa).

 # Prior art
 [prior-art]: #prior-art